mherranz98/Data-Engineer-Learning-Path/Docker/Challenge 4/README.md

 <br>

-## **Distributed Computing and Spark Architecture**
+## **Apache Spark's Distributed Execution**

 Distributed computing refers to the use of multiple computers or systems working together to solve a computational problem.
 Instead of relying on a single powerful machine (high CPU/GPU), which used to be the way of working a few decades ago with relational databases, distributed computing leverages the combined processing power, storage capacity and a common network of interconnected nodes (servers), to achieve a common goal.

-The main idea behind distributed computing is to break down a complex problem into smaller, more manageable tasks that can be processed concurrently by different nodes.
+The main idea behind distributed computing is to break down a complex problem into smaller and more manageable tasks that can be processed concurrently by different nodes.
 Each node performs its portion of the computation or task independently, and the results are combined or coordinated to produce the final outcome.

-Here are some **key components** involved in distributed computing:
+Some **key aspects** of distributed computing are:

 - **Workload Distribution** of tasks that are divided into smaller units, often referred to as subtasks or jobs, and distributed among the available nodes.
 This mechanism ensures that each node receives via the common network a proportional portion of the overall workload.